Carmacks, Yukon

 Carmacks is a village in Yukon, Canada, on the Yukon River along the Klondike Highway, and at the west end of the Robert Campbell Highway from Watson Lake.
-The population is 493 (Canada Census, 2016).
+The population is 588 (Canada Census, 2021), an increase from the Census of 2016.
 It is the home of the Little Salmon/Carmacks First Nation, a Northern Tutchone-speaking people.

 History

-The name of the community comes from George Washington Carmack who found coal near Tantalus Butte (locally called Coal Mine Hill) in the early 1890s.
+The name of the community comes from George Washington Carmack, who found coal near Tantalus Butte (locally called Coal Mine Hill) in the early 1890s.
 He built a trading post near the present site of Carmacks and traded with locals before opening a coal mine in the south bank of the Yukon River.
 The focus of his entrepreneurial energy switched a few years later when he or his wife, Kate Carmack, discovered gold with her brother, Keish (Skookum Jim), and Dawson Charlie (Tagish Charlie) at what was to become the Discovery Claim, near Dawson City, which started the Klondike Gold Rush.
 Carmacks incorporated as a village on November 1, 1984.